bamos/bamos.github.io/_posts/2014-10-06-prefixed-multi-hop-ssh.md

 An alternative to using `cut`, as pointed out in the comments of this post, is to use Bash variable substition.
-This can not be done directly because `%h` is inserted as a string literal and has to be added as a shell variable.
+This can't be done directly because `%h` has to be added as a shell variable.

 <pre>
 Host prefix-b*